hj151mids/aipi_531_group_c/README.md

 ## 04 Results
 ## 05 Conclusion and Limitations
 ## 06 Instructions
 1. We have created notebooks for you to run our models in Google Colab.
 You will need to upload this repository, along with the H&M and Retail Rocket datasets to Google Colab.
-Please refer to the following table for the:
+Please refer to the following table for the model and driver notebook that you are looking for:

 | Model | Model File Path| Driver Notebook File Path | Data Source |
 |:--------------|:-------------|:-------------|:-------------